ahmetcanozcan/glevn/README.md

 # GLEVN

----

-Glevn() is a tool that helps manage node based application's envorinment variables by reading from a file.
+Glevn is a tool that helps manage node based application's envorinment variables.

 ## INSTALLATION

----

-Glevn can be installed either globally or locally(recommended way).
-For installing globally:
+Glevn can be installed either globally or locally.
+Example for installing globally:
 `npm install -g glevn`
 and glevn will be installed globally to your system path.

-Also Glevn can be installed locally as developer dependency:
+Also Glevn can be installed locally:
 `npm install --save-dev glevn`

 If glevn is intalled locally, it is only available on npm scripts(`npm run start`).